hvasbath/beat/docs/examples/Rectangular.rst

         check_bnd: true
         update_covariances: false
         rm_flag: true

+.. note:: 'n_chains' divided by 'n_jobs' MUST yield a whole number!
+An error is going to be thrown if this is not the case!

 Dependend on the hardware, sampler specifications and number of jobs that have been defined, this calculation is going to take few hours.
 Therefore, in order to avoid crashes or in the case of remote connection via ssh it is very much recommended to use something like 'screen'